testillano/h2agent/README.md

 #### Coverage

 Unit test coverage could be easily calculated executing the script `./tools/coverage.sh`.
 This script builds and runs an image based in `./Dockerfile.coverage` which uses the `lcov` utility behind.
 Finally, a `firefox` instance is launched showing the coverage report where you could navigate the source tree to check the current status of the project.
 This stage is also executed as part of `h2agent` continuous integration (`github workflow`).

+Both `ubuntu` and `alpine` base images are supported, but the official image uploaded is the one based in `ubuntu`.

 ### Component test